tronyx/tronitor/README.md

 ### Reset a monitor

-Monitors can be reset (deleting all stats and response time data) using this option:
+Reset (deleting all stats and response time data) all or specific monitors in your account:

 ```json
 tronyx@suladan:~/uptimerobot-monitor-utility$ sudo ./uptimerobot_monitor_utility.sh -r google